Monday Foundational Hand-Building • 5:30pm–7:30pm • Grace Mendenhall

 • A personal shelf (18w × 18d × 12h)

-• One 25 lb. block of clay (one additional 25 lb. block of clay may be purchased during a session)
+• One 25 lb. block of clay (*Students may purchase up to one additional 25 lb. block of Clay)

 • All kiln firing and glaze costs